 La Citadelle de Quebec or the Citadelle of Quebec can’t be missed if you are looking for amazing things to do in Quebec City.
 This historic fortress overlooks the city offering one of the best views of Quebec City and Chateau Frontenac that you can ask for.
 To top it off, The Citadelle of Quebec is still an active military base.
 It also contains one of the official homes of Canada’s Lieutenant General.

-The Citadelle of Quebec contains a fascinating museum documenting the local regiments history through wars dating back to WWI.
+The Citadelle of Quebec contains a fascinating museum documenting the history of the local regiment through wars dating back to WWI.
 You can also go on guided tours through the Quebec City military base.
 The tours must be guided as this is an active base.
 What makes the Citadelle tour one of the best things to do in Quebec is the sweeping views of Old Quebec from the top of the fort walls.
 You can even check out the massive cannons designed to protect the city from attacks down the St. Lawrence.

 Wander Through History Inside The Walls Of Old Quebec